Isetta: Iso Isetta (Italy)

 Renzo Rivolta wanted to concentrate on his new Iso Rivolta sports car, and was interested in doing licensing deals.
 Plants in Spain and Belgium were already assembling Isettas and Autocarros using Italian-made Iso components.
-BMW began talking with Rivolta in mid-1954 and bought not just a license but the complete Isetta body tooling as well.
+BMW began talking with Rivolta in mid-1954 and bought not just a license but also the complete Isetta body tooling.
 Rivolta also negotiated licensing deals with companies in France and Brazil.

-After constructing some 1,000 units, production of the Italian built cars ceased in 1955, but Iso continued to build the Isetta in Spain until 1958.
+After some 1,000 units, production of the Italian built cars ceased in 1955.
+Iso continued to build the Isetta in Spain until 1958.

 Iso Autocarro

 In addition to the Iso Isetta vettura described above, Iso also built the Autocarro, a commercial version with full-width rear axle.
 The Autocarro was offered in several body styles—a flatbed pickup, enclosed truck, a tilt-bed or even a fire engine—although some of these might not have been sold.
 The Autocarro was very popular in Italy, and many manufacturers produced some variant of the type.

 Iso had previously produced a motorcycle-type Isocarro.
-The Iso Autocarro was larger than most, with its four-wheel layout, conventional rear axle with differential and leaf springs, and a large tubular frame.
+The Iso Autocarro was larger than most, with its four-wheel layout, conventional rear axle with differential and leaf springs, and a large tubular, ladder-type frame.
 It could carry a 500 kg load.
 The name Isetta Autocarro was also used.
-It is thought that more than 4,000 Autocarros were built.
+It is thought that more than 4,000 Autocarros were built between 1954 and 1958.
+The Autocarro was also built in Spain.

 VELAM Isetta (France)

 In 1954, VELAM acquired a licence from Iso to manufacture a car based on the Isetta.
 Since Iso had sold the body making equipment to BMW, VELAM developed their own body but used the original Iso engine.
 The VELAM body was rounder and more egg-like than Iso's Isetta and was known by the French as the 'yogurt pot'.
 Instead of a chassis like the Italian and German versions, there was a sub-frame bolted to the body at the rear, which held the rear tires, engine, and transmission.
 The front suspension was bolted to the front of the body.
 The front door was opened by push button instead of a handle, and the speedometer was mounted in the center of the steering wheel.

-VELAM started production of the car in 1955 at the old Talbot factory at Suresnes, France, and the car was introduced at the 1955 Paris car show.
-All told, five versions of the car were built: the standard Isetta, a convertible version, a luxury version, a one-off "Sport" version, and a race car.
-Due to competition from the Renault Dauphine, production ceased in 1958.
+VELAM started production of the car in June 1955 at the old Talbot factory at Suresnes, France, and the car was introduced at the 1955 Paris Motor Show.
+All told, five versions of the car were built: the standard Isetta, a convertible version, a luxury version, a one-off "Sport" version, and a record car with a roadster body.
+The luxury model, called Écrin ("jewel box"), was presented in 1957 and built in 500 examples.
+In 1957, the streamlined roadster set seven world records for the sub-250 cc class at the Linas-Montlhéry autodrome.
+Due to competition from the Citroën 2CV and then the Renault Dauphine, production ceased in January 1958.

-De Carlo - Isetta (Argentina)
+De Carlo – Isetta (Argentina)

-Metalmecánica Company, joined the regime automotive manufacturing 1959, starting the assembly of licensed vehicles BMW (Isetta and BMW 700), in 1964, Metalmecánica redesigns the front and back of the De Carlo 700, becoming its first redesign made in Argentina, in 1965 begins to assemble under license of the French company SIMCA, the model Ariane.